Susan Hutson

-Susan Hutson is an American lawyer who has been the sheriff of New Orleans, Louisiana, since May 2, 2022.
-A Democrat, Hutson is the first woman to hold the office.
+Susan Amele Hutson (born January 19, 1967) is an American lawyer who was the sheriff of Orleans Parish, Louisiana, from May 2, 2022 to May 4, 2026.
+A member of the Democratic party, Hutson was the first woman to hold the office.
 Before becoming sheriff, she worked in criminal justice reform and police oversight.

-Hutson was elected in 2021 against four-term incumbent Marlin Gusman, but lost reelection in 2025 to former interim police chief Michelle Woodfork, coming in third after a troubled tenure.
+Hutson was elected sheriff of Orleans Parish in 2021 and defeated the four-term incumbent, Marlin Gusman.
+She lost reelection in 2025 to former interim police chief Michelle Woodfork and received the third most votes in the election after a troubled tenure.

+In April 2026, Hutson was indicted by a special grand jury on 30 felony counts, including malfeasance, obstruction of justice and fraud-related charges.

 Early life and education

 Hutson was born in Philadelphia, Pennsylvania, and raised in Houston, Texas.
 She graduated from the University of Pennsylvania in 1989 and Tulane Law School in 1992.

 Career

 Police oversight

 For much of her career, Hutson worked in police oversight in Los Angeles, California, and Austin, Texas.
 This culminated in her becoming the assistant inspector general for the Los Angeles Police Department from 2007 to 2010.
 In 2010, she became the independent police monitor for the New Orleans Police Department, a position established after a successful referendum in 2008.
 She resigned from that position in 2021 after announcing her run for sheriff.

 Hutson was also the president of the National Association for Civilian Oversight of Law Enforcement, a citizen police oversight organization created in 2016.
 She also resigned from this position after announcing her run for sheriff.